akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 # Delete a reference entity
 To delete a reference entity, follow these steps:
 1. Go to `Properties` tab for the reference entity you want to delete
-1. Click on `...` for other actions and then `Delete entity`
+1. In the top right corner of the header, click on `...` for other actions and then `Delete entity`
 1. A confirmation pop-in opens to confirm that you want to delete the reference entity
-1. Click on `Delete` button
+1. Click on the `Delete` button

 ::: warning
 You cannot delete a reference entity if:
-- This reference entity has some records: you need to first [delete the records of this reference entity](/articles/enrich-your-reference-entity-records.md).
+- This reference entity has some records: first, you need to [delete the records of this reference entity](/articles/enrich-your-reference-entity-records.md).
-- This reference entity is linked to some product attributes: you need to first [delete the related product attributes](/articles/manage-your-attributes.html#delete-an-attribute) to this reference entity.
+- This reference entity is linked to some product attributes: first, you need to [delete the related product attributes](/articles/manage-your-attributes.html#delete-an-attribute) to this reference entity.
 :::

 # Set permissions on a reference entity